yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 Are you an instrumentalist?
 Share a pro tip or show how you learned a challenging section of a song.
 Are you a songwriter?
 Share your inspiration for a song you wrote and highlight a section of the song that surprised you when you wrote it.
 Are you a music producer?
 Give away all of your secrets for the perfect vocal track.

-_**HINT:**_ Most of the examples I just listed are great candidates for Youtube videos.
+**_HINT:_** Most of the examples I just listed are great candidates for Youtube videos.
 Make a short video, and **write out some video notes** that link to other resources.
 Having **written** content on your Youtube videos makes them more search-friendly.

 ## You have an audience, now what?

 There are plenty of ways to generate income after growing an audience.
-Some are pretty obvious, and others are more sublte. **None of these will make you rich overnight**, but the combination of a few of them might just make you a decent living to help support your dream.
+Some are pretty obvious, and others are more subtle. **None of these will make you rich overnight**, but the combination of a few of them might just make you a decent living to help support your dream.

 ### 1. Spread the word about your album / EP / merch.